11 Phrases to Calm Down an Angry Customer

 Problem solve to the best of your ability

 Your language and tone in these interactions can make or break the situation, so we’ve pulled together some key phrases to use when interacting with angry customers to help ease the tension.
-Feel free to add these into your call center scripts or live chat interactions!
+Feel free to add these to your call center scripts or live chat interactions!

 Phrases to Demonstrate You Are Here to Help

-The first part of turning around an angry interaction is to demonstrate that you are listening and truly care about helping the customer.
+The first part of turning around an angry interaction is to demonstrate that you are listening and truly caring about helping the customer.
 Employing reflective listening skills where you repeat back to the customer their issue using phrases like, “If I understand you correctly, you’re facing [this issue],” can help you align with the distressed customer and demonstrate that they have been heard and you are going to work together to find a solution.

 - “If I understand you correctly, you’re facing…”

 Also, by focusing on what the customer is trying to solve for, you may be able to come up with a different solution they were not aware of.